joshualande/joshualande.github.io/_drafts/2014-02-07-SQL-for-academics.md

 helping other academics transition to become become data scientists, I see that most of them have very similar confusion about the purpose and benefit of databases.

-# Rationality of a Relational Database
+# The Need for Relational Database

 Common use cases in business:
 * Data sets which down fit into